Wine Tours — Planning

-The best wineries to visit in Mendoza: a first-timer’s guide
+The best wineries to visit in Mendoza (2026 Guide)

-Catena Zapata, Zuccardi, Salentein and more — the most worthwhile wineries to visit on your first trip, by region, with the kind of experience each one offers.
+Catena Zapata, Zuccardi, Salentein and more — the most worthwhile wineries to visit in 2026 on your first trip, by region, with the kind of experience each one offers.

 Mendoza has over 150 wineries open to visitors out of more than 1,200 in the province — and choosing which ones to visit on a short trip is the most common dilemma first-time travelers face.
 This is the practical, honest shortlist: the names worth knowing, by region, with the kind of experience each one offers.